pabloh/pathway/README.md

 ```

 To define your `call` method using the DSL just call to `process` and pass a block, inside it the DSL will be available.
-Each `step` (or `set`) call is referring to a method inside the operation class, superclasses or available through a plugin, these methods will be eventually invoked on `call`.
+Each `step` (or `set`) call is referring to a method inside the operation class, superclasses or available through a plugin, these methods will be eventually invoked by `call`.
 All of the steps constitute the operation use case and follow a series of conventions in order to carry the process state along the execution process.

 When you run the `call` method, the auto-generated code will save the provided argument at the `input` key within the execution state.
-Subsequent steps will receive this state and will be able to update it, to set the result value or and auxiliary key to communicate with the next steps on the execution path.
+Subsequent steps will receive this state and will be able to modify it, setting the result value or auxiliary keys to communicate with the next steps on the execution path.

 Each step (as the operation as whole) can succeed of fail, when the latter happens execution is halted, and the operation `call` method returns immediately.
 To signal a failure you must return a `failure(...)` or `error(...)` in the same fashion as when defining `call` directly.

 If you return a `success(...)` or anything that's not a failure the execution carries on but the value is ignored.
 If you want to save the result value, you must use `set` instead of `step` at the process block, that will save your wrapped value, into the key provided at `to:`.
 Also non-failure return values inside steps are automatically wrapped so you can use `success` for clarity sake but it's optional.
-If you omit the `to:` keyword argument when defining a `set` step, the result key value will be used by default, but we'll explain more on that later.
+If you omit the `to:` keyword argument when defining a `set` step, the result key will be used by default, but we'll explain more on that later.

 ##### Operation execution state

 In order to operate with the execution state, every step method receives a structure representing the current state.
-This structure is similar to a `Hash` and responds to its key methods (`:[]`, `:[]=`, `:fetch`, `:store` and `:include?`).
+This structure is similar to a `Hash` and responds to its main methods (`:[]`, `:[]=`, `:fetch`, `:store`, `:include?` and `to_hash`).

-When an operation is executed, before running the first step, an initial state is created by coping all the values from the initialization context (and also including `input`).
+When an operation is executed, before running the first step, an initial state is created by copying all the values from the initialization context (and also including `input`).
 Note that these values can be replaced on later steps but it won't mutate the context object itself since is always frozen.

-A state object can be splatted on method definition in the same fashion as a `Hash`, allowing to cherry pick the attributes we are interested for a given step:
+A state object can be splatted on method definition in the same fashion as a `Hash`, thus, allowing to cherry pick the attributes we are interested on any given step:

 ```ruby
 # ...